fatuhoku/sprinkle-revealjs-slidedeck/presentation-outline.md

  - works over SSH
  - Ruby DSL
  - Might even work on Windows
+ - Capistrano

+#### Capistrano
+Yet another Ruby DSL for running scripts on multiple servers over SSH.
+Quite Ruby on  Rails oriented but thankfully Sprinkle hides this from you... somehow... and allows you to install anything you wish, pretty much.

 ### Limitations
 Testing is still a bitch.